tylerharter/cs320/s20/p5/README.md

 ## Requirements

-You'll need to several functions and classes to your module, which should be in a file named `land.py`.
+You'll need to write several functions and classes in your module, which should be in a file named `land.py`.

 ### 1. `Connection` class